 Hundreds of kilometers above Earth, precipitation satellites fly by, observing clouds and rainfall using passive and active sensors.
 Some of them measure the temperature of the atmosphere and surface, from which information can be gleaned about how much rain and snow are falling at that moment.
 Others bounce microwaves off the clouds, assessing what size water droplets and snowflakes are falling based on how those microwaves come back.

-Matt Lammers, web analyst/developer for the NASA Precipitation Processing System (PPS), has created a system through which data can be read directly from the raw HDF5 files, converted into JSON, and visualized in Cesium without storing any post-processed files.
+The STORM Virtual Globe allows users to explore global precipitation in 3D.
+The data is read directly from the raw HDF5 files, converted into JSON, and visualized in Cesium without storing any post-processed files.
 This is enabled by the STORM website being built on top of the Java Tomcat service, which allows the creation of servlets written in compiled Java to be exposed online.
 STORM VG performs Ajax queries to grab the satellite data from the servlet.

 Depending on the file being explored, STORM VG presents the user with two different ways of exploring the precipitation rate information.
 Level 3 precipitation data (meaning it is stored in a non-orbit-based way) simply displays the entire grid at once.
 Each grid point can be moused over for the raw integer precipitation rate value.
 Level 3 GPROF files feature 0.25 degree gridded precipitation rate data from a single satellite aggregated over an entire day.
 Level 3 IMERG files combine information from a number of satellites with surface observations on a half-hour basis.
 Level 2 data (stored in an orbit-based way), being often higher resolution, is made available fifteen minutes at a time.
 Using a scroll element, the user can look at any portion of the orbit, with both camera motion and a polygon making apparent where the new segment will appear.